Hit the Water with Paddleboat, Canoe, and Kayak Rentals in New Jersey

 Asbury Park Pedal Boats – Asbury Park

-Wesley Lake not only offers swans, but also dragons, pelicans, and flamingos.
-A boat costs $20 for a half-hour and can accommodate two adults and one child, or one adult with two children.
+Wesley Lake offers not only swans but also dragons, pelicans, and flamingos.
+A boat costs $20 for a half-hour and can accommodate two adults and one child or one adult with two children.
 Other options are available for larger groups.
-The lake is conveniently located minutes from the beach and boardwalk area, so make a day of it.
+Asbury Park is open for paddleboating from 11am to dusk every day, and no reservations are required.
+The lake is conveniently located minutes from the beach and boardwalk, so make a day of it.

 Lewis Morris Park – Morris Township

-This expansive 1,000+–acre park is home to Sunrise Lake, where you’ll find all kinds of water adventures.
-Visitors can swim, sail, or play on a crazy inflatable obstacle course, known as a Wibit.
+This expansive 1,000+ acre park is home to Sunrise Lake, where you’ll find all kinds of water adventures.
+Visitors can swim, sail, or play on a crazy inflatable obstacle course known as a Wibit.
 (Wibit explorers must be over age 7 and pass a swimming test.)
 Paddleboats can be enjoyed by all family members at the cost of $5 for a two-person boat or $7 for a four-person boat.
-See website for lake activity and beach access fees.
+See the website for lake activity and beach access fees.
 In addition to water recreation, visit the park’s picnic areas, walking paths, a dog park, equestrian trails, and the colorful Saturn Playground.

 Pedals and Paddles – Seaside Heights

-The calm waters of Barnegat Bay is the perfect place for a family adventure.
-In addition to paddleboats, you can rent kayaks, stand-up paddleboards, or the incredibly cool-looking Aqua Trikes.
-There's also an inflatable bounce platform known as Jump Island, where you can bounce on water trampolines, try the Tarzan Swing, run on the Spinning Wheel, and more.
+The calm waters of Barnegat Bay are the perfect place for a family adventure.
+In addition to paddleboats, you can rent kayaks, stand-up paddleboards, or incredibly cool-looking Aqua Trikes.
+Rentals start at $15/half hour and go up from there depending on your vessel.

-With fantastic views and several watercraft options to enjoy, the Redbank Marina is a great way to beat the summer heat!
+With fantastic views and several watercraft options to enjoy, a visit to the Red Bank Marina on the Navesink River is a great way to beat the summer heat!
 Choose from kayaks, rowboats, and stand-up paddleboards.
 Motorboats and pontoon rentals are also available.
+Crabbing traps and nets available for rent or purchase along with bait.

 Ride or relax by the water and watch the action at the South Mountain Recreation Complex.